-For those involved with cleaning communal areas it can prove a more difficult task than what you might first think.
+For those involved with cleaning communal areas it can prove a more difficult task than what you might first think; as local commercial and domestic cleaners we know.
 It should be straightforward, however it’s often the many interests involved that can cause complications.

 Budgets may limit what can actually cleaned, and people’s expectations are high when it comes to what they expect to see, particularly when it’s for residential properties and people’s own homes – which is quite understandable.

 And the actual cleaners can start slacking, particularly when new individuals are involved and they’re racing through these areas with no one looking over their shoulders.